sufyanshk/sufyanshk.github.io/_projects/3_project.md

     Scatter matrix plot of quinary RHEA.
 </div>

 The numbers in blue in the above figures show the <a href="https://en.wikipedia.org/wiki/Pearson_correlation_coefficient">Pearson's correlation coefficient</a>.
 The 6 distinct groups in δ vs. Cp graph of quinary RHEA needs further research.
 Some of the findings from this work were later proved by experimental and/or DFT simulations by different researchers.
 The addition of HCP elements was shown to increase the <a href="https://www.doi.org/10.1080/14786440808520496">Pugh's ratio</a> of alloys indicating that HCP elemental addition leads to improvement in the ductility of RHEA.
 However, Pugh's ratio is an empirical parameter borrowed from FCC pure metals in 1954.
-The applicability of Pugh's ratio to BCC systems remains to be verified.
+The applicability of Pugh's<d-cite key="test,Shaikh2014NMD"></d-cite> ratio to BCC systems remains to be verified.

 This work resulted in a <a href="https://doi.org/10.1016/j.intermet.2020.106926">publication</a> in the Intermetallics journal and an <a href="https://apps.dtic.mil/sti/pdfs/AD1170060.pdf">AFRL project report</a>.